 Cons: Unless you simply cut off a hunk and fry it country-style, you’ll have to bake the ham in a roasting pan with plenty of liquid.
 But first you’ll have to soak it for up to 48 hours with frequent changes of water, scrubbing away surface mold (which can seem weird for first-timers).
 Also, they’re expensive: A 15-pound ham can run you $100, plus shipping.

 Ham-snob score: 10 out of 10.

-Quick-cured in brine that contains nitrates, smoked (like most country hams, over hickory, usually), and delivered fully cooked.
+Quick-cured in brine that contains nitrates (usually, but exceptions apply), smoked (like most country hams, over hickory, usually), and delivered fully cooked.
 Available either bone-in (for purists and/or compulsive gnawers) or boneless for easy slicing.
 Note: Some makers of country hams also offer smokehouse versions.

 How it tastes: Milder and less salty than country ham, smoky, and less sticky-sweet than elaborately glazed spiral hams.

 Cons: Less au naturel than country ham, and just about as expensive.
 You can end up paying over $100 (plus shipping) for a 15-pounder; others cost $80 (plus shipping) for 8 pounds.